-Free energy efficiency services and weatherization is offered by a resource known as WeCare.
+Free energy efficiency services for KU customers and weatherization is offered by a resource known as WeCare.
 When you are found to be qualified to enrolling into this program, a contractor will walk through your home for an inspection.
 After results of this inspection, Kentucky Utilities customers may be able to receive improvements such as heater system inspection, HVAC repairs and tune ups, insulation, and air sealing.

 The WinterCare Fund is fully supported by Kentucky Utilities.
 It is also mandated by the state government to be offered by all companies in the state.
 Applications and funding is administered by your local community action agency, so you will need to call them to apply or get information.
 The financial assistance program operates in the winter, with most of the money spent then.
 It will help with paying winter heating and fuel oil bills.
 Funds can also be provided in a crisis situation which may be able to help someone keep their house warm, or obtain additional heating oil if they are about to run out of it.